 Roads in Ohio are funded through a combination of federal, state, and local sources.
 A significant portion of road funding provided by federal and state governments comes from gas taxes, which are currently set at $0.18 per gallon for federal tax and $0.38 per gallon for Ohio state tax.
-Additional sources for these 2 levels of government include vehicle registration fees, license plate fees, tolls, and driver’s license fees.
+Additional sources for these two levels of government include vehicle registration fees, license plate fees, tolls, and driver’s license fees.
 Funding for local governments largely comes from property taxes.
 Below, we provide an overview of road funding in Ohio from national, state, and local sources.

 Federal Funding.
-U.S Department of Transportation (USDOT) provides funding for road infrastructure through the Federal Highway Administration (FHWA).
+U.S Department of Transportation provides funding for road infrastructure through the Federal Highway Administration (FHWA).
 The FHWA pro- vides funding for the construction, maintenance, and operation of highways, bridges, and tunnels.
 The federal government provides funding for road infrastructure through the High- way Trust Fund (HTF), which is funded by the federal gas tax.
 The HTF is divided into two accounts: the Highway Account and the Mass Transit Account.
 The Highway Account is used to fund highway construction and maintenance, while the Mass Transit Account is used to fund public transportation projects.
-The federal government also provides funding for road infrastructure through the Surface Transportation Block Grant Program (STBG) or Bipartisan Infrastructure Law (U.S. Department of Transportation, 2022), which provides funding for road projects that are not eligible for funding through the HTF.
+The federal government also provides funding for road infrastructure through the Surface Transportation Block Grant Program or Bipartisan Infrastructure Law (U.S. Department of Transportation, 2022), which provides funding for road projects that are not eligible for funding through the HTF.
 Nevertheless, federal government funding for road infrastructure is generally limited, as in 2022, about